ASC 842 effective date

 - Minus lessor incentives, accrued rent, and ASC 420 liability at transition date

-The ROU is amortized linearly over the life of the lease.
-All of the assets and liabilities that adjust the ROU asset are now reclassed from the balance sheet and included as one number to show the total leased asset.
+Over the life of the lease, the ROU is amortized linearly.
+All of the assets and liabilities that adjust the ROU asset are reclassed from the balance sheet and included as one number to show the total leased asset.